-There are two kinds of exclusion: fixed period (suspended) and permanent (expelled).
+There are two kinds of exclusion: suspension and permanent (expelled).

-A fixed period exclusion is when a pupil is temporarily removed from school.
+A suspension exclusion is when a pupil is temporarily removed from school.
 Pupils can only be removed for up to 45 school days in one school year, even if they have changed school.

-Any pupil serving a fixed term exclusion will be set work, which will be marked upon return.
+Any pupil serving a suspension exclusion will be set work, which will be marked upon return.
 At Dean Trust Ardwick, work is set for all exclusions, including a half day.

 If the exclusion is longer than 5 school days, the school must arrange suitable full-time education from the sixth school day, most likely in another neighbouring school or Pupil Referral Unit.
 If alternative education is not arranged within 5 days, or parents are not happy with the education, a complaint should be made to the school following the school’s complaints policy on the website.
 If parents remain dissatisfied with the school’s response after following the complaints policy, parents can complain to the Department for Education.

-In exceptional cases, usually where further evidence has come to light, a fixed period exclusion may be extended or converted to a permanent exclusion.
+In exceptional cases, usually where further evidence has come to light, a suspension exclusion may be extended or converted to a permanent exclusion.

 On the day the pupil is expected to return to school following the exclusion, parents should accompany their child to school for a ‘reintegration’ meeting with a member of the senior leadership team, Head of Year or Head of Faculty.
 The purpose of the meeting is to agree how to move forward from the exclusion to avoid recurrence.
 We want to give pupils every opportunity to succeed, therefore it is likely that pupils will be expected to engage in a post-exclusion support programme before full reintegration into the normal school curriculum.

-Where a fixed term exclusion would bring the total number of days’ exclusion to 15 or more in one term, the governors will decide whether or not to reinstate the pupil.
+Where a suspension exclusion would bring the total number of days’ exclusion to 15 or more in one term, the governors will decide whether or not to reinstate the pupil.

-When a fixed term exclusion would bring the total number of days’ exclusion to more than 5 days but less than 15 in a single term, governors must consider reinstating the pupil within 50 days of the start of the exclusion, if parents request.
+When a suspension exclusion would bring the total number of days’ exclusion to more than 5 days but less than 15 in a single term, governors must consider reinstating the pupil within 50 days of the start of the exclusion, if parents request.

 Any pupil for whom the Headteacher is considering this action will have opportunity to present their case fully before the decision is taken to exclude.
 In instances of persistent breaches of the school’s behaviour policy over a period of time, the decision to permanently exclude will be made after all other possible preventative strategies have been exhausted.